San Francisco Green Film Festival: History

 In 2018, the Festival was the official film presenting partner of the Global Climate Action Summit, hosted by the U.N.'s Christiana Figueres, Michael Bloomberg, and California Governor Jerry Brown.

 In 2019, the Green Film Festival took place for the last time.
-The Opening Night event at the Castro Theare included a screening of Fredrik Gertten’s feature documentary film Push, and a conversation with U.N.
+The Opening Night event at the Castro Theater included a screening of Fredrik Gertten’s feature documentary film Push, and a conversation with U.N.
 Special Rapporteur on Adequate Housing, Leilani Farha.

 The tenth edition was planned to be held over 10 days in September 2020, but in May it was announced that the festival would cease operations due to the COVID-19 pandemic.
 Around that time, it had a staff of three employees, not counting its board of directors.

-In 2022, SF IndieFest launched the 'Green Film Festival of San Francisco' as a new event which is not affiliated with this festival.